 - support initiatives that lead to rapid, demonstrable benefits with positive prospects of developing into sustainable activities; or

-- build ownership, capacity, empowerment and participation of local communities, non-governmental organizations (NGOs) and other civil society groups to facilitate their involvement in projects financed by ADB.
+- build ownership, capacity, empowerment, and participation of local communities, NGOs, and other civil society groups to facilitate their involvement in projects financed by ADB.

-All ADB DMCs are eligible for JFPR grants.
+All ADB DMCs are eligible for the grants.

 Japan supports this fund.
 As of 31 December 2018, the total funds made available totaled about $814.1 million.
 ADB had approved a total of $868.9 million for 442 projects.
 Of these, $551.8 million equivalent are for 185 project grants and $317.1 million are for 257 technical assistance projects.